PythonPowerTraders/tradier-options-plotter-J792lee-updated/README.md

 !

 Here, you can select what you want to plot.
-The options include price, IV, and the Greeks
+The options include price, IV, and the Greeks.

 The program should download all the data and then display a candlestick chart of the trade data after each change you make to the specifications.

-Example Data Output (Daily data):

 * Note: the Implied Volatility data that is printed is the 'close' data point.
 See the note below.